Khuda Hafiz: Meaning

-Literally translated it is: "May God be your Guardian".
-Khoda, which is Persian for God, and hāfiz which is the Arabic word for "protector" or “guardian”.
-The vernacular translation is, "Good-bye".
-The phrase is also used in the Azerbaijani, Sindhi, Kashmiri, Urdu, Hindi, Bengali and Punjabi languages.
-It also can be defined as "May God be your protector."
+The meaning is translated as: "may God be your Guardian".
+Khuda, which is Persian for God, and hafiz which is the Arabic word for "protector" or "guardian".
+The vernacular translation is, "goodbye".
+The phrase is used widely in Indo-Iranian and other nearby languages.
+It also can be defined as: "may God be your protector".

-Romanization

-Transliterations may also include Khudā Hāfiz, Khudā Hāfez, and Khodā Hāfiz.
-In Pakistan & Azerbaijan, Romanized term of خدا حافظ is often used especially in online conversation.
-One would traditionally respond with replying Khudā Hāfiz.
-Khuda Hafiz and the English term Goodbye have similar meanings.
-Goodbye is a contraction of "God be with ye".
+Other transliterations also include Khudā Hāfiz, Khodâ Hâfez, Khudā Hāfez and Khodā Hāfiz.
+The English term "goodbye" (which is a contraction of God be with ye) has similar meanings.

 Variations

-A variation of this includes Allah Hāfiz which became prevalent in Pakistan after Islamization and in Bangladesh in a way to counter cultural Persian influence and focus more on Arabic-oriented Islamic influence.
-In Pakistan, this variation was used as a counter to the original Khuda Hāfiz.
-Despite the word Allah being Arabic, it is not used as a parting phrase in the Arab world, where Ma'a Salamah is said.
+A variation of this Khuda Hafiz includes Allah Hafiz which became prevalent in Pakistan after Pakistani Prime Minister Zia-ul-Haq's Islamization and in Bangladesh; in a way to counter Persianate influence and focus more on Arabic-oriented Islamic influence.

+In Pakistan, this variation was used as a counter to the original Khuda Hafiz.
+Despite the word Allah being Arabic, it is not used as a parting phrase in the Arab world, where Ma'a Salamah (مع ٱسلامة) is said.